BenWatts9/BookReads/README.md

 # BookReads

-BookReads is an app designed to organize and keep track of your reading library.
+BookReads is a FullStack web app made with ADO.NET and React, designed to organize and keep track of a user's reading library.
-It was made with ADO.NET and React.